Saturday, April 4

 During interactions Whip-poor-wills make a Swainson's Thrush-like whip.
-Here a bird is singing when a second bird flies by calling and then begins rapidly singing (Apr, NJ).
+Here a bird is singing, then a second bird flies by calling and then begins to rapidly sing (Apr, NJ).

 Chuck-will's-widow at dusk, Dividing Creek, NJ (May).